kubewarden/kubewarden.io/content/blog/2022/11/sigstore-certificate-verification.md

 Sigstore supports different signing mechanisms.
 Today we're happy to announce that Kubewarden is now exposing all the primitives required to verify signatures produced with user-defined certificates.
-At signature time, these certificate can be read from the local file system or, more interesting, could be used by an hardware token (like a Yubikey) or by a KMS.
+At signature time, these certificates can be read from the local file system or, more interesting, could be used by an hardware token (like a Yubikey) or by a KMS.